wwood/CoverM/README.md

 ## Installation

-### Pre-compiled binary

-To install CoverM, the most straightforward way is to download the statically compiled binaries available on the [releases page](https://github.com/wwood/CoverM/releases).

 ### Install through the bioconda package

 CoverM can be installed through the [bioconda](https://bioconda.github.io/user/install.html) conda channel.
 After initial setup of conda and the bioconda channel, it can be installed with